sagasu/hubot-sentimental/README.md

 As users speak we will analyze how positive or negative your words are using Sentimental and keep a running average.
 You can then ask how everyone is doing by using one of the following commands.

+plus version adds more messages than just 'stay positive'
 ```
 Hubot check on jsolis
 ```